What Would Anne Lamott Do?

 (Part of those hours involve loading some of my content into said template, deciding I don’t like it, and then starting over with a different one.)

-Finally I land on a design, and start creating my PDF, page by page.
+Finally I land on a design, and start creating my PDF—page by page.
 I dutifully copy and paste paragraphs from a Google document, only to realize I have written way too much text for the space allotted in the perfect template I have spent ten hours designing.
 So I copy, paste, and then delete half of what I wrote.
 Repeat.
 Then I need photos to accompany each page.
 Export images from Lightroom.
 Upload to Canva.
+Repeat.
 Repeat.

 Another seven, eight, nine (okay, twelve) hours later, I finish the PDF.